 The Registrar is not competent to cancel the registration of a trade union, without, in the first instance, giving to the trade union concerned two months' previous notice in writing, specifying the grounds on which he proposes to withdraw or cancel the certificate and giving an opportunity to the trade unions to show cause against proposed action.
 However, unlike Section 26(3) of the Industrial Relations Bill, 1978, there is no provision that 'while cancelling the certificate of registration of a trade union, the Registrar shall record the reasons of doing so and communicate the same in writing to the trade union concerned.'
-Once the Registrar cancels or withdraws the registration of a trade union, he has no power to quash that order.
-Further, he has no power to review it.
+Once the Registrar cancels or withdraws the registration of a trade union, he has no power to review it.
 Moreover, he has no power to withdraw it because of subsequent events.